Mindgamesnl/FireIO/documentation/performance.md

  - Restful testing is done with siege for Ubuntu (command: `siege --time 5s http://localhost:80`)

 # Rest endpoints
-Fire-IO has a build in web server to run restful API's.
+Fire-IO has a build in web main to run restful API's.

 The restful handler and service can handle up to `18940` requests per second!